• Skip to main content

 Successful Sleepover Tips

 If you and your child have decided to go ahead and try the first time at sleepover party, here are a few tips to keep in mind.
 It is a good idea to have the host parents be some that you know really well.
-You want to be 100% comfortable with these people and that it will be a safe environment.
+You want to be 100% comfortable with these people and know for sure that it will be a safe environment.
 You also don’t want to be too embarrassed if they need to give you a call in the middle of the night.

 Make sure you have a game plan for your child’s first sleepover.
 Coordinate a drop off time and a pick up time for the next day ahead of time.
 Be sure to pack an overnight bag complete with comfort items for your child such as a favorite stuffed animal to help prevent separation anxiety.
 Be sure to send along sleeping bags and pillows.
-Make sure the friend’s parents are aware of any food allergies as well as any important instructions and contacts.
+Make sure the friend’s parents are aware of any food allergies as well as any important instructions and contact phone numbers.

 Related Posts: